jero98772/DsoonMath/README.md

 	python lot_of_exercises.py > lot_of_exercises.txt

-# telegram @Ds00nMathbot
-you need send 0 to start

 # what is it
 is a generator of math problems from levels elections can increase the problem with function quantity() select the level and quantity select the size of problem with parameters can chioise the dificult